 "I am sure Andrew will be a welcome addition to the Spartans as he brings good energy and is a great 'team guy'.
 He loves the game, prepares well and brings a positive attitude daily," said Andrew's head coach at Kennebunk, Joe Rafferty, "I spend a ton of time with the D-line and was impressed how much Andrew improved this season earning All-Conference status.
 I anticipate he will continue to work hard and contribute much during his career."

 Jared Brockway is a wide receiver from Framingham, Mass., who will join the Spartans after a stellar career at Framingham High School.
 He led the team in receptions, receiving yards, and receiving touchdowns.
-Selected as a captain of the varsity football team, Jared is the son of Lori and Richard Brockway.
+Jared was selected as a captain of the varsity football team.

 "Jared Brockway is among the finest young men I have coached in the past twenty years," said Gary Doherty, Jared's high school coach.
 "Jared's character and love of the sport is infectious and he is a leader by example.
 One of Jared's greatest attributes is his willingness to do the little things.
 On the football field, Jared has outstanding hands and directional quickness that make it difficult to bring him down in the open field."